top of page

 Private platforms (Amazon Global, Alibaba, etc.)

-Think of these platforms as your "treasure maps."
+These platforms are your "treasure maps."
 Without them, you would go blind into the global marketplace.
-With them, you can find demand, check competition, and avoid expensive mistakes.
+With them, you can find demand, check competition, and identify trends leading you to avoid expensive mistakes.

 Choosing the Right Product Category For Export

-India produces thousands of items, so it’s like standing in a giant supermarket where almost everything looks interesting.
-But you cannot fill your shopping basket randomly.
+India produces thousands of items, making it feel like standing in a giant supermarket where almost everything looks interesting.
+However, you cannot fill your shopping basket randomly.
 You need to choose the right category based on demand, investment, and your strengths.
 Let’s look at India’s major export categories one by one.

 1. Agricultural Products